Skip to content

 One notable thing about Ramesses VI is how he dealt with the burial of his nephew, Ramesses V.

 According to royal traditions, kings had to be mummified and buried during the first 70 days of the new king’s reign.
 Ramses V was mummified but not buried because his tomb was left unfinished, thanks to the Libyans’ attacks.
-Ramses VI was only able to stop those attacks and retrieve stability in the Valley of the Kings in the second year of his reign.
+Ramses VI could only stop those attacks and retrieve stability in the Valley of the Kings in the second year of his reign.
 Until then, Ramses V was not yet buried.

 When the tomb was finally ready, Ramses V was finally buried.
 But soon after, Ramesses VI moved him to an unknown tomb and seized it.
 He then ordered its enlargement and redecoration to be suitable for his burial when his time came.